nonoesp/GettingArchitectureDoneKit/README.md

 ## NOGrasshopperUtil

-A set of useful custom nodes to perform frequent tasks in Grasshopper for Rhino, grouped as Grasshopper clusters.
+Just-add-water functions in Grasshopper for Rhino to perform frequent design and architecture tasks.
 This library is part of the [Getting Architecture Done](http://www.gettingarchitecturedone.com/?utm_source=github&utm_medium=GHUtil) project.

 ## Usage